paul-duvall/100-days-of-code/log-r3.md

 #### Project
 * Worked on drum machine, adding functionality that enables sounds to play on key press
 * Finished adding secondary projects to projects page on portfolio
+* Started working on a jQuery-focused project - a movie quote quiz.
+Created basic setup - a 'start screen', a container than houses a random multiple-choice question and an info section that currently contains a score tracker

 #### Thoughts: